Goldwood History, Family Crest & Coats of Arms

 Early History of the Goldwood family

-Another 270 words (19 lines of text) covering the year 1932 is included under the topic Early Goldwood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goldwood research.
+Another 85 words (6 lines of text) covering the year 1932 is included under the topic Early Goldwood History in all our PDF Extended History products and printed products wherever possible.

 Goldwood Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Goldwood has appeared include Goldsworthy, Galsworthy, Goldsworth, Gallsworthy and others.

 Early Notables of the Goldwood family (pre 1700)